 If I could, as Tom Wessels puts it, read the forested landscape, this place would feel even more like home, I think.
 What if I could grieve the loss of the white pines, seeing the scrub brush in its place?
 What if I knew when to be quiet and still, to better hear pied-billed grebe?
 What if I could picture a long ago Abenaki morning, catching salmon in the roaring Great Falls?

-I caught a piece of this knowledge talking with Stuart Strothman about his
+I caught a piece of this knowledge talking with Stuart Strothman about his new book, "Sackett.

 "The book began in 2003," Stuart says, taking a moment to chat before heading to the Guilford Middle School, where he has been a Language Arts teacher for nine years.
 "I have been involved with the Putney Historical Society for a long time, and we were in the process of writing the town history for our 250th anniversary."

 In the course of painstaking research, Stuart began seeing references to a man named Sackett, an Abenaki who was responsible for a number of raids on colonial settlements in the area.
+Stuart was intrigued by this figure, as fleet in the historical record as he was reputed to be in life.

 "I was especially interested because I live on the Sacketts Brook, and there is no record of it, really no history around it at all," he says.
 "That's quite unusual for this area.
 But it looked like this man could be part of the story."